Measurement Guide

 A Worked Example

-That $1,200 is just materials.
-Labor, overhead, and profit margin are added on top.
+That $1,200 covers materials only.
+Add labor, overhead, and profit margin on top.
 For a full breakdown of how to build a complete wrap quote, see the vehicle wrap pricing guide.

 Why a 10% Measurement Error Costs Real Money

-If you estimate a vehicle at 200 square feet but it's actually 220, you've underestimated by 10%.
+If you estimate a vehicle at 200 square feet but it measures 220, you've underestimated by 10%.
 On a $3.50/sqft material, that's 20 extra square feet you didn't account for.
 With waste factor, that's 24 square feet, or about $84 in vinyl you didn't price in.

-That might sound small, but it compounds.
-If you're doing 50 wraps a year and consistently underestimating by 10%, you're leaving $4,000 or more on the table annually in material costs alone.
-And that's before accounting for the labor time spent dealing with material shortages.
+That sounds small, but it compounds.
+If you're doing 50 wraps a year and underestimating by 10%, you're leaving $4,000 or more on the table annually in material costs alone, before accounting for the labor time spent dealing with material shortages.

-Accurate measurement isn't just about getting the math right on one job.
-It's about building a pricing system that's consistently profitable across every job you do.
+Accurate measurement builds a pricing system that's profitable across every job you do.

 Using a Calculator Instead of Manual Measurement

 Manual measurement works.
 It's accurate when done carefully, and for unusual vehicles or custom builds it's often the only option.
-But for the vast majority of production vehicles, manual measurement is slow and introduces unnecessary room for error.
+For most production vehicles, manual measurement is slow and introduces room for error.

-Think about what manual measurement actually requires.
-You need the vehicle on-site or detailed spec sheets.
-You need a tape measure and someone to hold the other end.
-You need to record every panel, do the math, and then enter it into your quoting system.
-For a single vehicle that might take 20 to 30 minutes.
-Across dozens of quotes per month, that time adds up fast.
+Manual measurement requires the vehicle on-site or detailed spec sheets, a tape measure, someone to hold the other end, and the time to record every panel, do the math, and enter it into your quoting system.
+For a single vehicle that takes 20 to 30 minutes.
+Across dozens of quotes per month, the time adds up.

-There's also the consistency problem.
-Two people measuring the same vehicle will get slightly different numbers.
-One person measuring the same vehicle twice will get slightly different numbers.
-Manual measurement introduces variability that makes your pricing inconsistent.
+Manual measurement also has a consistency problem.
+Two people measuring the same vehicle will get different numbers.
+One person measuring the same vehicle twice will get different numbers.
+Variability makes your pricing inconsistent.

 A vehicle database solves both problems.
-Instead of measuring, you select the exact make, model, year, and configuration.
+You select the exact make, model, year, and configuration.
 The surface area data is already there, pre-measured and verified.
-Your quote starts from a consistent, accurate baseline every time.
+Your quote starts from a consistent baseline every time.

-WrapQuotes maintains a database of over 2,900 vehicle makes and models with accurate surface area data for each configuration.
+WrapQuotes maintains a database of 12,000+ vehicle configurations with surface area data for each configuration.
 When you build a quote, you select the vehicle and the measurements populate automatically.
-You set your material costs, labor rates, and markup once.
+Set your material costs, labor rates, and markup once.
 Every quote after that is consistent, fast, and accurate.

-The free WrapQuotes calculator lets you select any vehicle from the database, enter your material cost per square foot, and instantly see the material cost breakdown with waste factor applied.
+The free WrapQuotes calculator lets you select any vehicle from the database, enter your material cost per square foot, and see the material cost breakdown with waste factor applied.
 You can also see how the numbers change when you switch between vehicle configurations or material types.
-It's the fastest way to go from "what vehicle is it?" to "here's your quote."

-For shops doing more than a handful of quotes per month, the time savings alone justify using a dedicated tool.
-But the bigger benefit is accuracy.
+For shops doing more than a handful of quotes per month, the time savings justify using a dedicated tool.
+The bigger benefit is accuracy.
 When your square footage numbers are right, your pricing is right.
 When your pricing is right, your margins are predictable.
-That's the foundation of a wrap business that actually grows.
+That foundation lets a wrap business grow.

 Try the WrapQuotes Vehicle Calculator

-Select any vehicle from 2,900+ makes and models.
+Select any vehicle from 12,000+ vehicle configurations.
 Get instant square footage data and a complete material cost breakdown.
 Free to use, no account required.

 Continue Reading